 Insurance companies will take this into account by considering the type of contributory liability in a particular jurisdiction, and whether the accident occurred in a comparative fault jurisdiction.
 Virginia follows the “old rule” of contributory negligence, which means that a plaintiff that contributes to his own harm to any degree at all is prevented from collecting from the other driver.
 In other words, in the above mentioned example, the driver not wearing his seat belt would be ineligible to recover against the driver that ran the stop sign.
 While Virginia is in the minority among states in terms of its adherence to strict contributory negligence rules, insurance companies will take this aspect of Virginia law into account when determining fault.

-For additional guidance on this and other areas of Virginia’s personal injury law, speak with an attorney who understands insurance companies and is ready to fight for your interests.
+For additional guidance on this and other areas of Virginia’s personal injury law, speak with a Richmond personal injury attorney who understands insurance companies and is ready to fight for your interests.
 For a consultation, call us at (804) 554-4444.